lawrips/marimo/readme.md

 Extensibility hooks for reporters will be added soon.

 ## <a name="logs"></a>Logs
-To see logs, start marimo with the following environment variable:
+To see logs, start marimo with the following environment variable (macos):

-DEBUG=marimo
+export DEBUG=marimo

 Now logs will be printed to stdout, e.g.: